VyNguyenXuan/AI-Personal-Trainer-for-Exercise-Pose-Detection-and-Repetition-Counting-with-Deep-Learning/README.md

 # 2.Yolov8s
-Same thing as the first model but now if you want to train, use the train_GGcolab.ipynb Note that is code DOES rely on GPU to run smoothly, so be careful with this.
+Same thing as the first model but now if you want to train, use the train_GGcolab.ipynb Running this by yolo_demo.ipynb
+Note that is code DOES rely on GPU to run smoothly, so be careful with this.

+# Important note
+These 2 models only have exercise recognition with a slight thing for rep counting or error detecting, not our entire code, this code size is too big to be uploaded to Git Hub so you will have to figure out how to do these base on the bits left in these codes.